 "Calculus Early Transcendentals Multivariable", by Rogawski & Adams, 3rd Edition, ISBN: 978-1464171758

-Homework will consist of short WebWork problem sets assigned each lecture day, and longer written assignments assigned semi-weekly.
-Written assignments will be due TBD.
+Homework will consist of short WebWork problem sets assigned each lecture day, and longer written assignments assigned weekly.
+Written assignments will be due Thursdays by 11:59pm.
 Collaborating with and assisting your fellow students is strongly encouraged, however all students must submit their own work.

 You are expected to attend class in person unless you have made alternative arrangements due to illness, medical reasons, or the need to isolate due to COVID-19.